 Focus on a few high-impact metrics:

 - Drop-off points: which step causes abandonment?
-Event tracking in Google Analytics helps locate problem fields.
+Event tracking in analytics helps locate problem fields.

 - Final conversion rate: of users who see a quote, how many take the next action (submit email or book a meeting)?

-If 60% of users drop off when you ask for a phone number, that’s a clear signal to make it optional or remove it.
+If a large share of users drop off when you ask for a phone number, make it optional or remove it.

 A Data-Driven Approach to Optimization